readthedocs/blog/use-build-os-config.rst

 We are announcing the deprecation of ``build.image`` config key in favor of ``build.os``.
 Read the Docs *will start requiring* a ``build.os`` config key for all projects in order to build documentation successfully.
-**We will start failing builds not using "build.os" on their config file on October 16, 2023**.
+**We will start failing builds for projects not using "build.os" in their config file on October 16, 2023**.

 Deprecation timeline